This Mile High Red Velvet Pound Cake is the perfect dessert for a party, the Christmas season or even for love day!

 Preheat your oven to 325 degrees.
 Using a hand or stand mixer, begin creaming the butter and slowly add the sugar to the butter.
 Mix until light and fluffy (approximately 5 minutes).

 Mix in the vanilla extract.
-Then add the eggs one at a time mixing well after each addition.
+Then add the eggs one at a time until combined.
 Add the cocoa powder to the batter and mix until combined.
 Next, add the food coloring and mix until combined.

 Combine the flour, salt, and baking powder.
 Add the flour mixture to the bowl, alternating with the buttermilk, beginning and ending with the flour mixture.